 O'Donnell and her partner, Kelli Carpenter, had taken in a foster child from Florida whom they wished to adopt.
 Florida law, however, prohibited homosexuals from adopting.
 The American Civil Liberties Union was waging a legal battle against the law, and O'Donnell felt that she could help.
 "When I read about this lawsuit, when we had the experience of being discriminated against with our foster child, that's when God tapped me on the shoulder and said, 'You're in, Kid,'" she told The Advocate.
 O'Donnell and her partner were unable to adopt their foster child, but they did add to their family later that year: In November, Carpenter gave birth to a baby girl, Vivienne Rose.

 Also in 2002, O'Donnell announced that she would no longer produce her namesake magazine after a little over a year on newsstands.
-Though the magazine was fairly well received, Rosie cited editorial differences for the reason she pulled the plug, causing Rosie's publisher to file a $100 million lawsuit for breach of contract.
+Though the magazine was fairly well-received, O'Donnell cited editorial differences for the reason she pulled the plug, causing O'Donnell's publisher to file a $100 million lawsuit for breach of contract.
 O'Donnell later filed a $125 million countersuit, claiming the publishers seized control and forced her out.
 In the midst of the media-heavy trial that ensued, she continued to produce her Broadway musical, Taboo, about the life of Boy George.
 However, after receiving negative reviews and publicity, the show closed just three months after it opened.

 In 2004, O'Donnell wed longtime partner Kelli Carpenter in San Francisco, California.
 Carpenter changed her last name to O'Donnell, but their union was later annulled by a California court decision.
 The couple also enjoyed the first cruise organized by their travel business R Family Vacations, which creates holidays for gays, lesbians and their friends and families.
 The voyage was featured in a documentary shown on HBO.